stockphrase/no-silo/content/courses/workshops/argument-summary.md

 - Don’t forget to provide [MLA-formatted](/resources/open-handbook/chapter-11-mla) citations indicating the page number(s) of the points you summarize.
 Use the *Open Handbook* for help crafting appropriate [signal phrases](/resources/open-handbook/chapter-8).

-- Work in groups of three to discuss which elements of Baker’s essay should be included within the summary.
-Use this time to distinguish `assertions` & `claims` from `examples` & `metaphors.` Given the word limit in this assignment, you should focus on presenting the former pair and not the latter pair.
+- One of the main skills required here is the ability to distinguish `assertions` & `claims` from `examples` & `metaphors.` Given the word limit in this assignment, you should focus on presenting the former pair and not the latter pair.
+Just present the argument to your reader as you understand it.

 - Your work in the [argument analysis workshop](/courses/workshops/argument-analysis) should be very helpful to you.
-Although you may work with your partners to decide what to include in the summary, you must write your own.
+Although you may worked with partners to decide what to include in the summary, you must write your own.

 ## Common questions